Mark Edwards: Alabama football team’s protest a watershed moment for university, state and a schoolhouse door

 Foster Auditorium was built in 1939 and has a history outside of June 11, 1963.
 Alabama’s basketball, gymnastics and volleyball teams have called Foster home at various times.
 It has hosted lectures and concerts.

-During Alabama’s league championship basketball season in 1955-56, the Crimson Tide’s George Linn made a basket at Foster from 84 feet, 11 inches away.
+During Alabama’s league championship basketball season in 1955-56, the Crimson Tide’s George Linn made a shot at Foster from 84 feet, 11 inches away.
 The opposing coach walked onto the floor and marked the spot.
-For more than two decades, it was the longest shot in college basketball history.
+For more than two decades, it was the longest basket in college basketball history.

 Still, Wallace’s Stand was the only history of Foster that mattered.